Baebel43/team5capstone/Audio.md

 Team 5 will seek to create a volume limiter built into the audio playback system.
 This will limit the maximum amount of decibels to 80 decibels whenever the speaker is turned up to max volume.

+There will be a separate Raspberry Pi for playback of audio to the speakers.
+This Raspberry Pi has an 1/8" auxilary output that the Logitech speakers can plug into and output the processed audio.

-Based upon the Sound Pressure Level (SPL Max) found on the Logitech specification sheet, the speaker can output an audio level of 88 dBA at 1 meter.
+Based upon the Sound Pressure Level (SPL Max) found on the Logitech Z207 specification sheet, the speaker can output an audio level of 88 dBA at 1 meter.
 The approximate distance from the speakers to above the bike seat, where the user riding the bike, is around 1 meter.
 This speaker volume can be adjusted through the audio processing on the python code found within the library pydub.
 To prove this, Team 5 will create a SPL meter with a calibrated microphone to determine the speaker output gain at 1 meter from the speakers.
 Upon finding this gain, the loudness of the audio file can be adjusted so that when the speakers are turned all the way up to max volume the gain will be at or below 80 db.

 Another issue that may occur, is if a gym worker or person is closer than the 1 meter length from the speakers, then the audio may be louder than 80 db to them.
 To solve this issue, a directional speaker cone can be 3D printed and mounted to each speaker to keep the sound projecting in the direction of the user only.
 This would mitigate the sound from getting to anyone standing beside the biker and keep the audio within the OSHA specification.